 Why are Academy Awards called Oscars?

-In 1930 Gibbon stepped up to collect the first of 11 awards he would go on to win for production design.
+In 1930 Gibbon stepped up to collect his own award.
+He would go on to win 11 more for production design.

 Uncle Oscar?